NAFTeam/NAFF/docs/src/index.md

 ### `"Can I contribute to this project?"`
 Of course, you can contribute to this project by submitting a pull-request to the --8<-- "github_link.md"
 .
-We also have a [:fontawesome-brands-trello:Trello Board](https://trello.com/b/LVjnmYKt/dev-board) where you can see what we are working towards, feel free to do anything there.
+We are open to all contributions, and we welcome everyone to join us.